github/codeql/ruby/ql/lib/change-notes/2022-08-16-action-controller-response-body.md

 ---
 category: minorAnalysis
 ---
-* Calls to `render` in Rails controllers and views are now recognised as HTTP response bodies.
+* Calls to `render` in Rails controllers and views are now recognized as HTTP response bodies.